FabricMC/fabric-docs/develop/entities/effects.md

 ### Registering Your Custom Effect {#registering-your-custom-effect}

-Similar to block and item registration, we use `Registry.register` to register our custom effect into the `STATUS_EFFECT` registry.
+Similar to block and item registration, we use `Registry.register` to register our custom effect into the `MOB_EFFECT` registry.
 This can be done in our initializer.

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/effect/ExampleModEffects.java)

 ### Texture {#texture}

-The status effect icon is a 18x18 PNG which will appear in the player's inventory screen.
+The mob effect icon is a 18x18 PNG which will appear in the player's inventory screen.
 Place your custom icon in:

 ```:no-line-numbers
 resources/assets/example-mod/textures/mob_effect/tater.png